ELECTRONIC THROTTLE CONTROL LIGHT IS ON! HOW TO FIX OR REPLACE A FAILING ETC SYSTEM

 - Vacuum leak that affects proper airflow

 When these ETC-related issues occur, your computer will usually produce a trouble code that will point your mechanic toward the correct diagnosis of the problem.
-Once the problem is fixed, the code will be cleared and the system reset.
+Once the problem is fixed, the code will be cleared and the system will reset.

 How can you tell that your electronic throttle control system is failing?